hybridauth/hybridauth/README.md

   MySpace, Google, Yahoo and Windows Live.
 - **The additional providers project** which contains many others services which you may want to use,
 - **Examples and demos**, which contains three working examples for you to test,
-- **HybridAuth auto installer**, which can make life a bit easier.

 ## Getting Started